25b3nk/vamp/README.md

 3. Postprocess, which uses object detection information to perform further analytics and events
 4. Business logic, where we apply business logic on the events generated from tracker

 ## Using pulsar as the message bus

+### Notes

+1. Pulsar message batch size is by default 128KB, need to increase it if we are sending image data
+1. Pulsar consumer is by default in blocking mode, to set a timeout, we can set timeout in the context we send

 ## GoCV